thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 #### RPC Rule chain events

-In the Rule chain, you are able to configure events that will be dispatched every time you send an RPC request: RPC queued, RPC delivered, RPC successful, RPC timeout, RPC failed.
+In the Rule chain, you are able to configure events that will be dispatched every time you send an RPC request: RPC queued, RPC sent, RPC delivered, RPC successful, RPC timeout, RPC expired, RPC failed and RPC deleted.
 Configured RPC events reflect [RPC states](/docs/{{docsPrefix}}user-guide/rpc/#rpc-states).

 {% include images-gallery.html imageCollection="rule-chain" %}

 #### Adding RPC debug terminal widget

-To send RPC request persistent through ThingsBoard, first, you need to add the RPC Debug Terminal widget to your dashboard.
+To send persistent RPC request through ThingsBoard, first, you need to add the RPC Debug Terminal widget to your dashboard.
 So let's add this widget and then test it:

 {% include images-gallery.html imageCollection="add-debug" showListImageTitles="true" %}